krshrimali/krshrimali.github.io/about.md

 permalink: /about/
 ---

 I'm a Computer Science graduate from IIIT Naya Raipur, India (2016-20).
-I love development which makes AI happen in real-time scenarios.
-And I love writing impactful codes.
-I am currently working as an AI Engineer at <a href="https://care.ai">CareAI</a>, which is a US-based healthcare startup.
-I was also a R&D DL Engineer for a short span of time at Dukaan, an Indian strartup based in Bengaluru.
+I love development, whatever I write or see - my passion is in optimizing pipelines.
+My motivation has been reading source codes of amazing libraries like PyTorch, NumPy and more.

 I run my <a href="https://youtube.com/c/kushashwaraviShrimali/">YouTube channel</a> to share what I have learnt so far apart from this blog.